Anthony Mancini

 Research Interest

-Three primary questions have guided his research thus far: 1) What are the varieties of people’s reactions to acute stress?
-2) Why does one person manage the storms of acute stress, while another struggles and, in some cases, succumbs to posttraumatic stress disorder or prolonged grief?
-3) Most interestingly, why do some people see an improvement in functioning after acute adversity?
-His theoretical model, "psychosocial gains from adversity," proposes one explanation: acute stressors can stimulate affiliative behavior and strengthen social bonds.
-He uses longitudinal data, trajectory analysis, experimental and quasi-experimental designs, network analyses, and causal inference techniques to address these questions.
-Google scholar lists all my publications: https://scholar.google.com/citations?user=2MLAKg0AAAAJ&hl=en
+Three primary questions have guided my research: 1) What are the different ways people respond to acute stress, potentially traumatic experiences and loss?
+2) Why are some people resilient to these experiences? and 3) Most interestingly, why does acute stress, in some cases, directly improve functioning?
+My theoretical model, "psychosocial gains from adversity," proposes one explanation: acute stressors can stimulate affiliative behavior and strengthen social bonds.
+I use longitudinal data, trajectory analysis, experimental and quasi-experimental designs, network analyses, and causal inference techniques to address these questions.
+See Google Scholar for a list of my publications: https://scholar.google.com/citations?user=2MLAKg0AAAAJ&hl=en

 Prati, G., & Mancini A.D., (2021).
 The psychological impact of COVID-19 pandemic lockdowns: A review and meta-analysis of longitudinal studies and natural experiments.
 Psychological Medicine, 51, 202-211.
 [Altmetric score = 624]